manas-v/Python-Basics/README.md

 c.
 To elaborate dictionaries with the operations such as given above.

 ### 7. Write Python program using NumPy
 a.
-To find the addition of two matrices
+To find the addition of two matrices.

 b.
-To find the product of two matrices
+To find the product of two matrices.

 c.
-To find the transpose of a matrix
+To find the transpose of a matrix.

 ### 8. Write python program using Pandas
 a.
 To handle missing values in a dataset.